 Cloudflare also provides free Shared SSL on its free plan.
 There are several WordPress users who use Cloudflare for free CDN, and it’s essential that pages served over CDN are also HTTPS.

-If you have signed up for Cloudflare already, from your dashboard go to Crypto page to find the SSL option.
-Set the option to “Full” protection mode and Cloudflare will start the process of assigning you with the SSL certificate.
+If you have signed up for Cloudflare already, from your dashboard go to the settings page to find the SSL option.
+Set the option to “Full” protection mode and Cloudflare will start the process of assigning you the SSL certificate.
 The process can take up to 24 hours.

 SSL certificates used to be really expensive in the past.
 With the introduction and wide adoption of free options such as Let’s Encrypt, paid SSL certificates have significantly lowered their price.

 Of course, paid SSL certificates come with additional features such as securing your website with an additional guarantee and providing you with a security seal, etc.